daveprowse/tac-course/lesson-14/final-lab.md

 ## Analyze the Ansible information
 > Important!
 Ansible must be installed on your local system.
 See the following link for your distro: https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-specific-operating-systems

+> If the Linux install via package manager does not work, use PIP: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-> You will need to have the ansible command set up within your PATH and your user will need to be able to run Ansible commands.
+> You will need to have the `ansible` command set up within your PATH and your user will need to be able to run Ansible commands.
 That user account should also have administrative permissions (sudo or wheel).

 Take a look at the files inside the Ansible directory.
 - ansible.cfg is the main Ansible configuration file.
 It is called on by automagic.sh by exporting the config variable.
 It relies on the "hulk" account that was created by the cloud-init script.